maxlath/wikibase-cli/docs/read_operations.md

 # Or for short, if you know what you are doing and don't want to inspect intermediary results
 wd sparql ./find_entities_ids.rq |
+  # --props P1106: limit the data to edit to just P1106 claims
+  # --no-minimize: used to get a consistent output format (single claims will still be in arrays)
-  wd generate-template --props P1106 |
+  wd generate-template --props P1106 --no-minimize |
   ndjson-apply ./transform_P1106_into_P370.js |
   wd edit-entity --batch --summary 'doing what needed to be done'
 ```

 Where `./find_entities_with_P1106_claims.rq` could be something like: